rflandau/Orv/implementations/slims/PACKETS.md

         402: ID_IN_USE: the given ID is already in use by a child of a different kind
             - if a VK sent the JOIN request, then its ID is already in use here by a leaf and vice versa.

+    - REGISTER Codes (6XX):

+        600: BAD_SERVICE_NAME: service name was left empty.

+        601: BAD_STALE_TIME: stale time was empty or not in Go time.

 3. *additional_info* (**string**):  (OPTIONAL) extra, human-readable information to include